sensu/sensu-docs/content/sensu-core/2.0/reference/entities.md

 redact       |
 -------------|------
-description  | List of items to redact from log messages. required     | false type         | array default      | ["password", "passwd", "pass", "api_key", "api_token", "access_key", "secret_key", "private_key", "secret"]
+description  | List of items to redact from log messages.
+If a value is provided, it overwrites the default list of items to be redacted. required     | false type         | array default      | ["password", "passwd", "pass", "api_key", "api_token", "access_key", "secret_key", "private_key", "secret"]